The Main Components of KiVa

 Prevention, intervention, and monitoring

-KiVa is an evidence-based program to prevent bullying and to tackle the cases of bullying effectively.
-The former is crucial but also the latter is important, as no prevention efforts will make bullying disappear once and for all; there needs to be tools to be utilized when a case of bullying comes to light.
-The third aspect of KiVa is constant monitoring of the situation in one’s school and the changes taking place over time; this is enabled by the online tools included in KiVa.
+KiVa is an evidence-based program designed to prevent bullying and to tackle cases of bullying effectively.
+Both aspects are important, as no prevention efforts will make bullying disappear once and for all; schools need tools to use when a case of bullying comes to light.
+The third aspect of KiVa is constant monitoring of the school's situation and the changes taking place over time; this is enabled by the online tools included in KiVa.
 These tools produce annual feedback for each school about their implementation of the program as well as the outcomes obtained.